-The council will make recommendations on various aspects of investing in infrastructure in the coming decade and focusing on technological innovations in manufacturing and infrastructure sectors.
+The council will make recommendations on various aspects of investing in infrastructure in the coming decade and focusing on technological innovations in the manufacturing and infrastructure sectors.

-The increased focus on infrastructure development is based on the expected high-quality jobs that will be generated which in turn lead to better quality of life and an improved economy.
+The increased focus on infrastructure development is based on the expected high-quality jobs that will be generated.
+Which, in turn, leads to a better quality of life and an improved economy.

 In fact, the President called for removing two regulations for every new one introduced, making it easy to do business in America.

 The ‘Buy American and Hire American’ order also furthers the cause of protecting the jobs of Americans by regulating the abuse of immigration laws and taxpayer funds.

 Although unemployment dropped to 4.3% in May of 2017 which is the lowest it has been in a decade, it rose slightly in June to 4.4%.

 The total number of unemployed people in the United States is 7 million and long-term unemployment which indicates those who have not held a job for more than 27 weeks was 1.7 million.